rkwitt/teaching/WS2425/CV/VO/README.md

 ## General

-*Many of the lectures are available as pre-recorded videos, from earlier (COVID)years.
-You can watch them anytime, but note that part of the material might not exactly match the material presented in the 2023/2024 lecture and there will be additional content this year.*
+*Many of the lectures are available as pre-recorded videos from previous (COVID) years.
+You can watch them anytime, but note that part of the material might not exactly match the material presented in the 2024/2025 lecture and that there will be additional content this year.*

 ## Slack

 We have a Slack channel `#computervision` on [slack.com](https://visel.slack.com).
 You can sign up with your `@sbg.ac.at`, `@plus.ac.at`, `@cosy.sbg.ac.at` or your `@stud.sbg.ac.at` email address.
-This is quite useful, as you can always ask questions, or we can schedule additional online/in-person meetings where I can answer any questions you might have.
+This is quite useful as you can always ask questions, or we can schedule additional online/in-person meetings where I can answer any questions you might have.

 ## Grading

-Grading is based on a **final exam** at the end of the semester, or within the semester break.
+Grading is based on a **final exam** at the end of the semester or within the semester break.
 However, I am quite flexible regarding exam dates, and we will find dates that work for everyone.

 ## Material